quarterly outcome Reports

 The investments in A Home for Everyone, and the creation of a City of Portland/Multnomah County Joint Office of Homeless Services, have made a difference for thousands of people who might otherwise be experiencing homelessness.

-In the 2016-17 fiscal year, for the second year in a row, partners in A Home for Everyone helped record numbers of neighbors back into housing, find a safer night of sleep or keep from becoming homeless at all.
+In the 2017-18 fiscal year, the most recent for which there is complete data, partners in A Home for Everyone helped record numbers of neighbors back into housing, find a safer night of sleep or keep from becoming homeless at all.

-Nearly 4,900 people obtained housing -- hundreds more than the goals partners in A Home for Everyone set before the year began.
-That number is also 65 percent higher than the 2,967 people placed into housing the year before A Home for Everyone launched.
+Nearly 6,000 people obtained housing -- hundreds more than the goals partners in A Home for Everyone set before the year began.
+That number is almost double the 2,967 people placed into housing the year before A Home for Everyone launched.

-In addition, 6,139 people started receiving prevention services last year, almost 2,000 more than the year before and more than 1,000 people beyond what was expected.
+In addition, more than 6,00 people started receiving prevention services last year, thousands more than before A Home fore Everyone launched.

-And 8,532 people accessed emergency shelter in fiscal year 2017, almost 2,000 more people than the record number helped the year before.
-Three years ago, that number was just more than 4,000 people.
+And more than 8,500 people accessed emergency shelter in fiscal year 2018.
+Four years prior, that number was just more than 4,000 people.

 Read more quarterly reports below.